Squadron Supreme: Supreme Power

 The series Supreme Power features the rebooted version of the superhero team Squadron Supreme and is set on Earth-31916.

-Alien Hyperion arrives on Earth as an infant, and is taken into custody by the US government and raised in a controlled environment.
-Army Corporal Joseph Ledger is given a strange crystal removed from Hyperion's spaceship by the government that bonds to him, causing him to fall into a coma for years.

-Discovering Hyperion has superhuman abilities, the government uses him as a secret weapon, and is eventually outed by the media.
-The government then announces and introduces Hyperion as a state-sponsored hero, which encourages other beings to appear, such as the Blur, who can move at superspeed.
+In this version of events, Hyperion arrived on Earth as an infant and was taken into custody by the US government and raised in a controlled environment.
+Army Corporal Joseph Ledger bonds with a strange crystal from Hyperion's spaceship, rendering him comatose for years.
+Discovering Hyperion has superhuman abilities, the government uses him as a state-sponsored hero, which encourages other beings to appear, such as the Blur, who can move at superspeed.
 Ledger awakens and, harnessing the energy powers of the crystal, becomes Doctor Spectrum.
 Hyperion and Spectrum are initially hostile to one another and they battle, with Hyperion accessing lost memories when coming in contact with Spectrum's crystal.
-The Amphibian is seen on dry land for the first time, and Princess Zarda heals Hyperion after his battle.
+Amphibian is seen on dry land for the first time, and Princess Zarda heals Hyperion after his battle.
 Nighthawk solicits the aid of Hyperion and the Blur to deal with a superpowered serial killer, who Hyperion now knows is actually the product of experimentation with his DNA.
 Although successful, Hyperion is outraged by the government exploitation and leaves, warning that he has no wish to be contacted by humankind again.
 The government gathers the remaining superhumans into a team to capture Hyperion.

-The story continues in the limited series Supreme Power: Hyperion with new Squadron members Emil Burbank, Arcanna, the Shape and Nuke tracking Hyperion to what they believe is an alternate reality.
-In this world, Hyperion and a version of the Squadron rule the world, with only Nighthawk and a small group of superhumans opposing their rule.
-Although the heroes locate the true Hyperion and convince him to return to their world, Burbank discovers that it was, in fact, not an alternate reality but their world two years from the present time.

-Second Squadron Supreme title

-The second volume of the series Squadron Supreme brings together all the superhumans (except a reluctant Nighthawk), who are split into two teams – one for international/public missions and another for covert operations.
-The President of the United States calls the group the Squadron Supreme.
-The Squadron meets with mixed success: an attempt to kill an African dictator is botched, and the target is murdered by local superhumans who state the group is not welcome in Africa, and a mission to Iran has member Inertia encouraging a victim to fight back and kill.

-China recruits Redstone, the superpowered serial killer created from Hyperion's DNA, in a bid to protect itself.
-The final issue is a battle to the death against Redstone (with the Blur recruiting Nighthawk to assist) who threatens to detonate a nuclear weapon.
-The outcome is not revealed, as the series concluded with issue #7.